joachimprinzbach/BiZEPS/doc/QuickStartGuide.md

 ##  Prepare BiZEPS
 Once you have a Docker installation running, you have to clone the BiZEPS repository.
+Execute the following commands in the Docker Quickstart Terminal.

 - Create a directory where you want to clone the project
   - `mkdir dev`